• Skip to main content

 Women

-• If your skirt sits above the knee, wrap a sarong over it so the fabric falls below the knees.
+If your skirt is above the knee, wrap a sarong over it so the fabric falls below the knees.

-• Swimwear and beach cover-ups are not acceptable at temple gates.
-Change into a sleeved top and add a sarong before entry.
+Swimwear and beach cover-ups are not suitable for temple entry.

 Men

-• Wear a T-shirt or short-sleeve shirt plus a sarong and sash.
+A simple T-shirt or short-sleeve shirt is acceptable at most temples when paired with a sarong and sash.

-• You may wear shorts if you fully cover them with a sarong that falls below the knees.
+You can wear shorts if a sarong fully covers them and falls below the knees.

-• Long trousers are fine in outer courtyards, but inner prayer areas still require a sarong and sash.
+Long trousers may work in outer courtyards, but inner prayer areas often still require a sarong and sash.

-• Remove caps or fashion hats in the inner areas.
+Remove caps or fashion hats before you enter the inner areas.

 Children